RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/next-generation-KIC.md

 Next-generation KIC is described and compared to standard KIC loop modeling in

--   Stein A, Kortemme T. (2012).
-Increased sampling of near-native protein conformations. *In preparation*
+-   Stein A, Kortemme T. (2013).
+Improvements to robotics-inspired conformational sampling in rosetta.
+PLoS One.
+2013 May 21;8(5)

 Torsion bin definitions used by TabooSampling and TorsionRestrictedSampling are based on